-This course aims to teach how to build decision models in R to students who have a basic understanding of health decision science.
+This course aims to teach how to build decision models in R to students who have an understanding of health decision science.

 - The course combines lectures with R coding exercise.

 - The course is project-based.
-You are encouraged to apply the theory and skills you learn during this course to a decision problem you select yourself.
+You are expected to apply the theory and skills you learn during this course to a decision problem you select yourself.

 More detailed information about each session will be provided in the syllabus.

-Attendance of all lectures and practicums is highly recommended in order to be able to complete the assignments and case example successfully.
+Attendance of all lectures and practicums is compulsory in order to be able to complete the assignments and case example successfully.
 Each day builds on knowledge and skills from the previous day.
 Clarification of the material taught is best done in the interactive teaching environment provided during classroom sessions.

 By the end of the course the student will be able to